Chairman: Tony Stewart

 Warne spent most of his playing career at Rotherham as an attacking midfielder although he also had stints at Wigan, Oldham and Yeovil before hanging up his boots after a second spell with the Millers.

 After Kenny Jackett resigned after just six games in charge of Rotherham sensing something was wrong, Warne stepped into his shoes as manager but could not prevent his team finishing rock bottom of the Championship.
+He won promotion through the play-offs in his first full season in management but couldn't prevent the Millers being relegated from the Championship in 2019.

 The Ground: New York Stadium (Capacity 12,000 - Away: 2,500)